MildTomato/alchemycodelab-supabase/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Set up Supabase

-Go through these steps first, before running the client
+# To Do App in Next.js for [alchemycodelab](https://www.alchemycodelab.com/)

+This is a no frills, unstyled, _row level security_ secured To Do app built with Supabase and Next.js

+Please follow the following steps to get setup.

-1. **Create a Supabase project**
+## Create a Supabase project

 Go to [app.supabase.io](https://app.supabase.io) and create an account.

-You'll need a [GitHub](https://github.com) account
+_(You'll need a [GitHub](https://github.com) account)_

+Then create a new project, make sure to pick a strong password.
+_(Don't worry, you can [reset the password](https://supabase.io/docs/guides/database/managing-passwords) later if you need to.)_

+## Configure your new Supabase project

+1. **Add schema and policies**

 You may have watched me (@MildTomato) earlier in the hackathon making the table and policies using the supabase dashboard.

-You may not remember what I did, so you can just run the below in the SQL editor, to add all the things you need to get going.
+You may not remember what I did, but not to worry, you can just run the below in the SQL editor, to add all the things you need to get going.

+So in your project click on 'SQL Editor' in the left side nav bar, and then click 'New query'.

 Below is the SQL required to setup the project, it will create the table and also set up the RLS policies.
 Copy the whole snippet and run it in the SQL editor.